-Your business can be prosecuted for the offence of corporate manslaughter if the way in which its activities are managed causes a death through a gross breach of duty of care to the deceased.
-A large part of the breach must have been in the way activities were managed or organised by senior management.
+Your business can be prosecuted for the offence of corporate manslaughter if the way you manage activities causes a death through a gross breach of duty of care to the deceased.
+A large part of the breach must have been in the way senior management organised or managed the activities.

-Although owners and senior managers of businesses cannot personally be prosecuted for corporate manslaughter, they can be prosecuted for other offences related to failures in health and safety management.
+Owners and senior managers of businesses cannot personally be prosecuted for corporate manslaughter.
+However, they can be prosecuted for other offences related to failures in health and safety management.
 These include gross negligence manslaughter and health and safety offences.
-The corporate manslaughter law does not change this and prosecutions against individuals will continue to be taken where there is enough evidence and it is in the public interest.
+The corporate manslaughter law does not change this and individuals will be prosecuted where there is enough evidence and it is in the public interest.

 Individual directors or members of staff could also be called as witnesses in a criminal trial for corporate manslaughter.

 Juries will consider how your business manages the activities that led to the fatal accident.
 This includes any systems and processes for managing health and safety, how these were operated in practice and the failures that occurred.